You are here:

-ODOT regional traffic operations staff will investigate all proposed installation sites and make a recommendation to the State Traffic Engineer regarding sign placement.
+ODOT regional traffic operations staff will investigate all proposed installation sites and make a recommendation to the state traffic-roadway engineer regarding sign placement.

-If the investigation determines that a location other than the one requested is more appropriate, a distance of as much as one half mile away will be acceptable, with variations approved by the State Traffic Engineer.
+If the investigation determines that a location other than the one requested is more appropriate, a distance of as much as one half mile away will be acceptable, with variations approved by the state traffic-roadway engineer.

 In no case will the alternate location be on a highway other than the one on which the crash occurred.

-The State Traffic Engineer will approve or deny applications, signing an agreement with the family or sponsor for approved applications.
+The state traffic-roadway engineer will approve or deny applications, signing an agreement with the family or sponsor for approved applications.